Tesco

 Consulting social actors in Just Transition strategy development

-Tesco does not have a Just Transition strategy, however, the company's sustainable finance scheme to support its beef, dairy and lamb farmers in transitioning to sustainable on-farm energy use was developed in response to research conducted by Tesco Sustainable Farming Group.
-This research highlighted that 50% of the company’s suppliers wanted to improve sustainability practices, but needed financial support to do so.
+Tesco does not have a formal Just Transition strategy; however, the company worked with NatWest bank to enable access to climate finance for members of its sustainable beef, dairy, and lamb groups to shift to more sustainable practices, including on-farm renewable energy use.
+The scheme was designed with farmers' input and was created in response to research by the Tesco Sustainable Farming Group, which showed that 50% of the company’s suppliers wanted to enhance their sustainability practices but required financial assistance to do so.

 Limited